Coronavirus Lockdown Advice for the Elderly

 Can my friends and family visit me during the latest phase of the coronavirus lockdown?

-Yes, currently you are able to meet with your friends and family, however the specific restrictions vary slightly depending on where you live.
+Visits are currently restricted.
+However the specific restrictions vary slightly depending on where you live.

-- In Scotland, unless they are visiting you to assist in your care, your friends and family should not enter your home.
-Instead it is recommended to meet outdoors or in a restaurant in groups of no more than 2 households (6 people).
+- In Scotland, the same applies – unless they are visiting you to assist in your care or form a bubble with you, your friends and family should not enter your home.
+A maximum of two people from up to two households can meet outdoors for exercise.

 As an elderly person can I go outside during this phase of the coronavirus lockdown?